AceDataCloud/SerpAPI/docs/google_serp_api_integration_guide.md

 ## Custom Search Type

-If you customize the type of search resource, we can modify the parameter `type`, which includes ordinary resources `search`, image resources `images`, news resources `news`, map resources `maps`, regional resources `places`, video resources `videos`, this article will demonstrate with the video resource `videos`.
+If you customize the type of search resource, we can modify the parameter `type`, which includes ordinary resources `search`, image resources `images`, news resources `news`, map resources `maps`, regional resources `places`, video resources `videos`, this article will demonstrate with video resources `videos`.

 Now let's demonstrate the specific operation.